Becoming a Baker

 Section titled “View Logs”# TUI: press Enter on instance, then select logs# CLI:octez-manager instance my-baker logsSecurity Considerations

-Section titled “Security Considerations”- Key Management: Consider using a remote signer or Ledger hardware wallet
+Section titled “Security Considerations”- Key Management: Use Signatory as a remote signer with HSM/cloud KMS for production, or a Ledger hardware wallet

 - Firewall: Only expose necessary ports